 Here are a few facts about addiction:

-Jews are among the 21 million people grappling with substance use disorder every hour of every day.
+Jews are among the over 20 million people grappling with substance use disorder every hour of every day.
 Increasing numbers of Jewish families and individuals find themselves struggling to understand, confront, and live with this disease.
 At the same time, many of these families and individuals feel alone and isolated.

 We can no longer allow a place for stigma, shame, or denial.
 As Jews, we can no longer deny that addiction impacts our lives just as it does others.
 We will not remain silent while families keep their struggles and grief to themselves.